-To help perform its duties and to streamline decision making the Committee has established, and delegated some of its powers to, four Sub-committees.
+To help perform its duties and to streamline decision making, the Committee has established, and delegated some of its powers to, four Sub-committees.
 Each Sub-committee has its own written Terms of Reference agreed by the Committee.
 In the case of an equality of votes, the Chairman of the meeting has a second or casting vote.
 Papers for Sub-committee meetings and the minutes of those meetings are circulated to all members of the Committee.
-The membership of each Sub-committee is shown on page 3.
+The membership of each Sub-committee is shown on page 5.
 Sub-committee meetings are open to all members of the Committee to attend.

-There were 21 Sub-committee meetings during the year.
-With the exception of one member who was unable to attend one meeting, every Sub-committee meeting was fully attended by all members of that Sub-committee.
+There were 18 Sub-committee meetings during the year.
+Every Sub-committee meeting was fully attended by all members of that Sub-committee.